SpicySyntax/MachineLearningMarchMadness/README.md

     - Add some artificial features?
     - Take in game locations and team locations to calculate travel distance as a feature for both teams
     - Remove outliers, or incorrect values (- when supposed to be +)
   - Look into using Tensor flow or Pytorch for using Neural networks
+    - Start with basic MLP with dropout and normalized inputs
+    - Look into LSTM implementation if time permits
   - Improve method for prediction
     - Use Evolutionary method to optimize hyper-parameters (learning rate batch size)
     - Predict both team scores instead of outcome?